rocketblend/rocketblend/docs/getting-started/installation.md

 #### Installation steps

-1. Open a PowerShell prompt with administrator privileges.
+1. Open a PowerShell prompt.
 2. Set the execution policy to allow running local scripts if not already set: `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`
 3. Download and run the `install.ps1` script: `Invoke-WebRequest -Uri "https://raw.githubusercontent.com/rocketblend/rocketblend/master/install.ps1" -OutFile "install.ps1" .\install.ps1`
 4. Restart your PowerShell or Command Prompt session for the updated `PATH` to take effect.